Arizona beats rival Arizona State 80-67 for season sweep

 The Wildcats won the first of two games in five days 84-82 on Tubelis’ tip-in at the buzzer.

 Tubelis kicked off the final sequence by blocking Martin’s shot with nine seconds left, but replays showed he hit the senior guard across the arm.
-Arizona State coach Bobby Hurley was furious at the no call and complained about it in his postgame interview, leading to a reprimand by the Pac-12 Conference.
+Hurley was furious at the no call and complained about it in his postgame interview, leading to a reprimand by the Pac-12 Conference.

 The Wildcats jumped on the Sun Devils early in the late-starting rematch — 9 p.m. local — turning missed shots and Arizona State turnovers into transition baskets.
 Arizona scored the game’s first 12 points and led 40-18 at halftime.